Common Sense Media Review

 What's the Story?

-Steve Finch (Matthew Broderick) is a nice-guy optometrist, living in the picturesque town of Cloverdale, Mass., with his loving wife Kelly (Kristin Davis), rebellious teen daughter Madison (Alia Shawkat), and 10-year-old son, Carter (Dylan Blue).
-Steve's known as "The Christmas Guy".
-He loves the holiday and goes all out every year -- decorating, caroling, tree-trimming, and organizing the annual family photo (with matching sweaters, of course).
+In DECK THE HALLS, Steve Finch (Matthew Broderick) is an optometrist living in the picturesque town of Cloverdale, Mass., with his wife, Kelly (Kristin Davis), rebellious teen daughter, Madison (Alia Shawkat), and 10-year-old son, Carter (Dylan Blue).
+Steve is known as "The Christmas Guy."
+He loves the holiday and goes all out every year: decorating, caroling, tree-trimming, and organizing the annual family photo (with matching sweaters, of course).
 Everything is peachy-keen in Steve's neat, organized world, complete with a wall calendar to keep things on track.
-Then Buddy Hall (Danny DeVito) moves into the house across the street with his lovely wife Tia (Kristin Chenoweth) and shapely daughters Ashley and Emily (real-life twins Sabrina and Kelly Aldridge of 8th and Ocean).
-Buddy's a likeable guy, but he feels invisible, which makes him want to put up a mammoth Christmas display bright enough to see from outer space.
+Then Buddy Hall (Danny DeVito) moves in across the street with his wife, Tia (Kristin Chenoweth), and daughters Ashley and Emily (real-life twins Sabrina and Kelly Aldridge).
+Buddy's a likable guy, but he feels invisible, which makes him want to put up a mammoth Christmas display.
 It's his chance to be somebody.
-So up go thousands of lights, giant Santas, snowmen, synchronized music, and even live animals -- including a donkey, camel, cow, and sheep.
+So up go thousands of lights, giant Santas, snowmen, synchronized music, and even live animals.
 It's all too much for Steve, who feels threatened and fights back, enlisting help from his son to thwart Buddy's efforts.

 Is It Any Good?

 There's no doubt that Broderick and DeVito are formidable actors, but they aren't given much to work with here.
-The movie deteriorates into a farce of slapstick humor and crude humor, as Steve and Buddy's competitive nature comes to a head in a predictable finale about discovering the true meaning of Christmas, blah blah blah.
-On the "why bother?" holiday movie scale, it ranks right down there with Surviving Christmas.
+Deck the Halls deteriorates into a farce of slapstick and crude humor as Steve and Buddy's competitive nature comes to a head in a predictable finale about discovering the true meaning of Christmas.
+On the "why bother?" holiday movie scale, this one ranks right down at the bottom.

 Talk to Your Kids About ...